yvki/quiz/README.md

 1. Download the zipped files and open them in ```Visual Studio Code```.

-2. Click on `Run > Run without Debugging` and interact with the quiz in the terrminal.
+2. Click on `Run > Run without Debugging` and interact with the quiz in the terminal.